Enable SQL Server Managed Backup to Microsoft Azure

 SELECT * FROM msdb.managed_backup.fn_get_current_xevent_settings()

 You should see that Admin, Operational, and Analytical channel events are enabled by default and cannot be disabled.
 This should be sufficient to monitor the events that require manual intervention.
-You can enable debug events, but the debug channels include informational and debug events that SQL Server Managed Backup to Windows Azure uses to detect issues and solve them.
+You can enable debug events, but the debug channels include informational and debug events that SQL Server Managed Backup to Microsoft Azure uses to detect issues and solve them.

-Enable and Configure Notification for Health Status: SQL Server Managed Backup to Windows Azure has a stored procedure that creates an agent job to send out e-mail notifications of errors or warnings that may require attention.
+Enable and Configure Notification for Health Status: SQL Server Managed Backup to Microsoft Azure has a stored procedure that creates an agent job to send out e-mail notifications of errors or warnings that may require attention.
 The following steps describe the process to enable and configure e-mail notifications:

 Setup Database Mail if it is not already enabled on the instance.
 For more information, see Configure Database Mail.